nolash/go-vise/README.md

 * `RELOAD <symbol>` - Execute a code symbol already loaded by `LOAD` and cache the data, constrained to the previously given `size` for the same symbol.
 * `MAP <symbol>` - Expose a code symbol previously loaded by `LOAD` to the rendering client.
 Roughly corresponds to the `global` directive in Python.
 * `MOVE <symbol>` - Create a new execution frame, invalidating all previous `MAP` calls.
 More detailed: After a `MOVE` call, a `BACK` call will return to the same execution frame, with the same symbols available, but all `MAP` calls will have to be repeated.
-* 'HALT' - Stop execution.
-The remaining bytecode (typicaly, the routing code for the node) is returned to the invoking function.
+* `HALT` - Stop execution.
+The remaining bytecode (typically, the routing code for the node) is returned to the invoking function.

 ### External code